asarkytbayev/RAFT/README.md

     > docker container inspect DOCKER_CONTAINER

 -   Send network requests using postman by using the IP address obtained above.
 The requests get forwarded to the leader which then performs the corresponding            operation.
     > IP_ADDRESS_OF_DOCKER_CONTAINER:8080/upsert_key

 -   To crash a peer or leader use `docker kill <container_name>.

 Logs get replicated across these servers.
-Leader-crash, follower crash, log replication, network partitions, insert key to the database, delete key from a database, fetch key from a datbase, crash and restore a datbase server scenarious can be tested.
+Leader-crash, follower crash, log replication, network partitions, insert key to the database, delete key from a database, fetch key from a database, crash and restore a database server scenarious can be tested.